OzGhost/note/Mynorj_Specification.md

 - Free indentation: like most language, you can freely set the indentation for each line, either tab or space will work
 - Left association: each statement start from left to right, what ever come first will determine what the rest of the statement will be
 - No bracket: there're no bracket in the syntax so change precedence or grouping isn't an option
-- Must output something: no matter how the logic go, the program must reach an end by call function *exitwith*
+- Must output something: no matter how the logic go, the program must reach an end by call function *exit*
 - Scope: every variable will have global scope, no matter where and when it was first appeared
 - Free type: variable have no type or you can save it have type of value it holding (like JavaScript)
 - Free nameing: you can name a variable however you like as long as it have no space or tab, even using keyword like "null" but when using it the order below will be apply top down so be carefull